 Now to me, Elizabeth is just bursting with sexual energy; she wants to jump Tannhäuser's bones the second he hits that hall.
 What is funny to me is that most discussions about eroticism in Tannhäuser center on the Venusberg Bacchanal scene, which is fine but doesn’t feel erotic to my tastes unless the choreography is done particularly well.
 The fact is, I don’t like orgies.
 That said, here is a clip that is mildly titillating:

 I will take Elizabeth’s ecstatic song of repressed but-ready-to-burst love over Venusberg any day.

 The Ring has two long erotic sequences.
 One is the first act of Walküre (ignoring the music of the brute, Hunding).
 The music is just gorgeous and, often, ecstatic.
-You can listen to the whole act here (with artwork for the visuals):
+You can listen to the whole act here - a concert version.

 Or just a segment of some of that ecstasy here: